ixaxtav/redux-blogpost/README.md

 # Blogpost

 This is an application made for learning purposes.
-The main functionality of this app is to crete your own blogpost using react-redux- thunk
+The main functionality of this app is to crete your own blogpost using react-redux- thunk using json placeholder.

 # Technologies